cartmander/server-monitoring-automation/README.md

-# Azure Agent Extension Transfer Automation
+# Azure Agent Installation Automation

-Running this Terraform automation will allow you to transfer your specified Log Analytics extension to a certain scope of Virtual Machines under a current subscription in Azure.
+Running this Terraform automation will allow you to transfer your specified Agent extensions to a certain scope of Virtual Machines under a current subscription in Azure.
 ## Terraform tfvars  variables

 Provide the following values in .tfvars:

-- Workspace ID - ID of the new Log Analytics Workspace
-- Workspace Key - Key of the new Log Analytics Workspace
-- Scope Type - ResourceGroup or Tag
+- Scope Type - (string) ResourceGroup or Tag
-- Scope - Resource Group Name / Value for a "Terraform" Key (Example in Azure: Terraform: {value of your choice})
+- Scope - (string) Resource Group Name / Value for a "Terraform" Key (Example in Azure: Terraform: {value of your choice})
+- Log Analytics Workspace ID - (string) ID of the new Log Analytics Workspace
+- Log Analytics Workspace Key - (string) Key of the new Log Analytics Workspace
+- Has Log Analytics Workspace - (bool) If Log Analytics Workspace should be installed for both Windows and Linux VMs
+- Has Azure Monitor - (bool) If Azure Monitor should be installed for both Windows and Linux VMs
-## Output
+## Expected Output

-The old Log Analytics extensions of the VMs of a specified scope should now be replaced by the one you provided in .tfvars.
-If there is no existing Log Analytics extension for certain VMs, it should still have the new Log Analytics extension.
+Whatever Agent extensions you are allowing to be installed using this automation, the old Agent extensions of the VMs of a specified scope should now be replaced by the ones you provided in .tfvars.
+If there are no existing Agent extensions for certain VMs, they still should have the new Agent extensions.